ansible/ansible/docsite/rst/intro_installation.rst

 .. note::

     As of version 2.0, Ansible uses a few more file handles to manage its forks.
-Mac OS X by default is configured for a small amound of file handles, so if you want to use 15 or more forks you'll need to raise the ulimit with ``sudo launchctl limit maxfiles unlimited``.
+Mac OS X by default is configured for a small amount of file handles, so if you want to use 15 or more forks you'll need to raise the ulimit with ``sudo launchctl limit maxfiles unlimited``.
 This command can also fix any "Too many open files" error.

 .. warning::